British Airways Deals and Credit Card Offers

 Tier points are points that you collect to move through the different tiers of the frequent flyer program.
 Tier points are only earned when you fly British Airways, a Oneworld airline or another partner airline.
 The number of points you earn is based on your fare class and ticket type.
 Unlike Avios, Tier points can’t be bought or shared with another Executive Club member.

 Tier points are awarded on a yearly basis and they’re reset to zero on your membership anniversary.
-So if you earn enough points to qualify for a higher status level, you’d stay at that tier for the next year until your points are recalculated.
+So if you earn enough points to qualify for a higher status level, you’d stay in that tier for the next year until your points are recalculated.

 If you need more Avios to book award travel or you want to gift points to someone else, British Airways allows you to buy them online in multiples of 1,000.
 Any Avios you purchase are non-refundable and you can buy 35,000 points for yourself and 35,000 points for someone else in a single calendar year.
 There is a base fee for buying Avios and the cost of the Avios points varies based on how much you purchase.